Villa by 1960s architect Gio Ponti

-When we first bought the Villa Ponti Bellavista, designed by Italy’s most famous architect, Gio Ponti, we thought the renovation would be simple.
-All the original 1960s bathrooms were intact, without a single broken tile, and the original marble and wooden floors were in perfect condition; we thought it just needed a lick of paint.
+When we first bought the Villa Ponti Bellavista, designed by Italy’s most famous architect, Gio Ponti, we thought the renovation and restoration of mid-century villa in Lake Como would be simple.
+All the original 1960s bathrooms were intact, without a single broken tile, and the original marble and wooden floors were in perfect condition.
+We thought it just needed a lick of paint.

-Like all home renovators, we couldn’t have predicted what we’d find after starting.
+Like all home renovators, we couldn’t have predicted what we’d find after starting the restoration of mid-century villa in Lake Como.

 We decided to use a new expensive brand of high quality natural paint called Romabio, not quite realizing how many square metres would be involved!
 We also chose hued finishes for the entrance and ceilings of the stairwell and main salone, creating a textured finish silver finish in the latter and entrance walls with gold on the entrance ceiling.
 This involved painstaking application in small scraper strokes.
 The main salone alone is 80mq with the ceiling taking more than a week.
 This was one of the first jobs…when we thought we had plenty of time to finish before the beginning of the next season.